Urge (digital music service): Urge and Rhapsody merger

 In August 2007, Urge informed its user base that the service would soon merge with the Rhapsody music service run by RealNetworks.
-On Friday October 26, 2007, the integration between Windows Media Player and Urge was removed.
+On October 26, 2007, the integration between Windows Media Player and Urge was removed.
 Current subscribers to the Urge subscription services (Urge All Access and Urge All Access To Go) were automatically transferred to Rhapsody, thus requiring the subscriber to download the Rhapsody software to access and use their account.

 Any subscription tracks downloaded with the Urge music service in Windows Media Player (as with any subscription based track) require that the media usage rights be updated every month for the track to be operable.
 As a result, subscription tracks downloaded to Windows Media Player using Urge will expire and the media usage rights will no longer be updated.
 A subscription based user will have to install the Rhapsody software, re-download their tracks and maintain their usage rights in the Rhapsody software as well as use Rhapsody to search for new music.
 It is possible to change the preferences in Rhapsody to download tracks in .WMA format thus making those tracks playable in Windows Media Player.

 Urge users that paid by the track own the media rights, but without any problems using Windows Media Player to play those songs.

 MTV Networks, Rhapsody, and Verizon Wireless are partnering to integrate the VCAST Music service into Rhapsody as well, thus enabling users to take advantage of their Rhapsody account on their mobile device.